plix1014/docker-wospi-vanilla/README.md

 ./build.sh
 ```

-User in container runs with UID 6003. if you want to change it, you could use the build argument "UIDGID"
+User in container runs with UID `6003`. if you want to change it, you could use the build argument `UIDGID`

 e.g.
 ```